 - The Mile of Music celebrates its 4th season in 2016.
 The festival brings hundreds of musicians and thousands of fans to Appleton for four days of original music. - Creative Downtown Appleton was formed in 2015 as a non-profit to foster the cultural and artistic environment downtown.
-Successful projects to date include renovation of a parklet, several public art murals, and other small scale interventions which celebrate creativity and engage the community. - Historic City Park District established - Appleton Woolen Mills added to the National Register of Historic Places in 2016 - The City amended its Zoning Ordinance to allow for urban farming, which supported the creation of Riverview Gardens. - Riverview gardens was established in 2012 and has in 214 lifetime placements since 2014 with 682 people currently enrolled in programs. - The Market Garden was established in Southpoint Commerce Park.
+Successful projects to date include renovation of a parklet, several public art murals, and other small scale interventions which celebrate creativity and engage the community. - Historic City Park District established - Appleton Woolen Mills added to the National Register of Historic Places in 2016 - The City amended its Zoning Ordinance to allow for urban farming, which supported the creation of Riverview Gardens. - Riverview Gardens was established in 2012 and currently serves 682 people.
+Since 2012, 214 people have found job placements through the program. - The Market Garden was established in Southpoint Commerce Park.